chevere/parameter/README.md

 ## Why Parameter?

-**Replace scattered validation with declarative rules.** Instead of writing `if`/`throw` blocks for every function, define constraints once using expressive helpers or native PHP attributes.
+**Replace scattered validation with declarative rules.** Instead of writing `if`/`throw` blocks for every function, define constraints once using expressive helpers or attributes.
 Parameter turns validation into a first-class concern.

 **Type safety beyond PHP's type system.** PHP enforces types, but not ranges, patterns, or allowed values.
-Parameter bridges that gap — an `int(min: 1, max: 100)` is more than `int`.
+Parameter bridges that gap, an `int(min: 1, max: 100)` is more than `int`.

 **Schema introspection.** Every parameter exposes its rules via `schema()`, enabling you to generate documentation, API contracts, or UI form definitions from the same source of truth.